Giovanni Carrara: Coaching career

 Prior to the 2021 season, Carrara was hired to serve as the pitching coach for the Single-A affiliate of the St. Louis Cardinals, the Palm Beach Cardinals.
 He served in the role through the 2024 season.

-On December 6, 2024, Carrara was hired to serve as the pitching coach for the Saraperos de Saltillo of the Mexican League.
+On December 6, 2024, Carrara was hired as pitching coach for the Saraperos de Saltillo of the Mexican League.
+On January 6, 2026, Vicente Palacios was hired as Saltillo's pitching coach, replacing Carrara.

+In March 2026, Carrara joined the Rieleros de Aguascalientes of the Mexican League as their pitching coach.